 And that is why a painting always hangs on a wall of our home depicting blocky, geometrically aligned squares and rectangles in colors of red, blue, yellow, green, and mustard brown.

-The other story, mentioned as family lore, has tried to remain buried at the bottom of mothering mistakes.
+The other story, mentioned as family lore at the beginning of this story, has tried to remain buried at the bottom of mothering mistakes.
 But it is the one our son most definitely remembers.
 In today’s world of air travel the same series of circumstances would never happen again.
 It was bad enough 30 years ago.

 Our first home leave trip was not until 1989, the second summer away from the U.S. I made the trip alone with the children, husband coming later.
 Four-year old daughter did not sleep for the interminable hours from Singapore to Hong Kong to California to Arizona where we had one final flight before meeting grandparents in Iowa.

 She passed out in deep slumber as we landed at the Phoenix airport.
 There was no plane change, simply a one-hour layover to pick up additional passengers and a new crew.
 I asked the flight attendant if I could leave soundly sleeping child to run into terminal and make a phone call about our very delayed arrival to Des Moines.

 Taking seven-year-old son, we disembarked and found the pay phones.
 Twenty minutes later we were back at the gate.

 The jet-way door was locked.
 The plane was no longer there.
 A new crew had boarded quickly and, because the flight was well behind schedule, a decision was made to depart right away.
 I went into panic mode, pleading that my child was asleep in the back of the plane.
 IT COULD NOT POSSIBLY HAVE LEFT!
 The flight attendant who had [minutes before] agreed to my brief leave-taking “forgot” to mention sleeping child.
 The gate agent told me it was too late, the plane was in the sky.